 - Site and Structures Mixed-Use District.
 If possible, incorporate a portion of the Subport's existing warehouse building and reuse timber components. - Site and Structures Gold Creek Park.
 Park should be developed with a series of all weather structures designed in keeping with Juneau's character.
 Encourage the development of several zones within the park to provide for differing types of recreation.
 A child's play area and environmental and/or historical zone also geared to kids should be considered.
 Park should link back to the City by at-grade and/or below grade pedestrian linkages created and an improved recreation edge to Gold Creek and back to the State Museum.
 Elevated pedestrian links should be discouraged over Egan Drive. - Massing and Scale Mixed-Use District Interior Streets and Egan Drive.
 Maintain buildings heights between 2- to 3-stories (maximum 35 feet) along Egan Drive and interior streets (see Figure 34).
 A single architectural element(s) can extend to a height of 45 feet.
 Consideration may be given to permit additional building height in exchange for amenities such as preserving identified view corridors, open space, or building design.
 Set front and side street building setbacks at a maximum of 10 feet from the street edge; balconies and other architectural elements associated with activity in the public realm may be extended up to 4 feet from the street edge (see Figure 29).
 Awnings and similar weather protection features may be extended the full 10 feet for the ground level only.
-Establish building frontages at a minimum 80% of the building façade.
+Establish building frontages at a minimum 80% of the building facade.
 Parking should be placed behind and/or wrapped by buildings; parking should be discouraged from placement along the waterfront.
 A perimeter of 10 feet should be established between mixed-use area and the U.S. Coast Guard and NOAA; for security purposes, this area should be clear of all structures and landscaping and should discourage pedestrian access. - Massing and Scale Mixed-Use District Waterside.
 Building heights between 2- to 3-stories (maximum 35 feet) along the waterfront.
 Consideration may be given to permit additional building height in exchange for amenities such as preserving identified view corridors, open space, or building design.
 Maintain building setbacks at 10 feet along waterfront streets.
 Encroachment of public realm building elements should follow guidelines described for interior streets.
-Set aside an additional minimum of 16 feet to accommodate the seawalk.
+Set aside an additional minimum of 16 feet to accommodate the seawalk. - Character.
+Building types should include a mix of medium sized buildings that create an appealing visual rhythm and feel from the pedestrian scale.
+Building development with a mix of community oriented commercial activities on the ground floor with residential units occupying upper floors should be encouraged.
+Buildings should be consistent with the historic maritime architectural character of Juneau and include deep recessed building openings and strong detailing.
+Consideration should be given for inclusion of a signature building that creates an icon for the project site and/or anchors a portion of the area.